 For your first day explore a cluster of five vineyards known as Prairie Mountain Wineries, all within a ten-mile radius, all with extraordinary views, personable service and excellent wines.
 Here are some recommended stops:

 Start your morning with coffee at Provisions Market Hall.
 Shop their delicatessen for fine cheeses, charcuterie, fresh produce, baguettes, sandwiches, salads and pastries to fill a wine country picnic basket so that you can nibble throughout the day.
 You may also wish to stop by Camas Country Mill Bakery & Store in Junction City.
 This amazing little bakery showcases pastries and breads baked from family grown and milled wheat.
-Eat in a historic schoolhouse repurposed as a charming dining room (temporarily closed for pandemic protocols).
+Eat in a historic schoolhouse repurposed as a charming dining room.

 Walnut Ridge Vineyard